fauna/faunadb-ruby/README.md

   password: secret
 ```

-The publisher key takes precedence over email/password.
-If a publisher
-key is specified, email and password can be omitted.
-If a publisher
+(In `config/fauna.yml`, if an existing publisher key is specified, the
+email and password can be omitted.
+If a publisher key is not
-key is not specified, a new one will be generated each time the app is
+specified, a new one will be created each time the app is started.)
-started.

 Then, in `config/initializers/fauna.rb`: